Gorgeous ca 1920 USN Pilot Wing by Robbins of USMC Aviator #4 Francis T. Evans

 Francis T. Evans Sr., died on 14 March 1974 after six years of declining health.
 He is buried in Arlington National Cemetery in Arlington, Virginia.

-*Any picture in the listing DO NOT come with the wing.
+*Any pictures in the listing DO NOT come with the wing and are provided only to "put a face to the name".

 VINTAGE: Circa 1920.